youssef-mansor/TheAgentCompany/servers/README.md

 Note that only NextCloud is hosted on SSL-enabled address, starting with `https`.
 Other services are only accessible via `http` protocol.
 Sometimes your browser might force you to use `https`, and you would see SSL-related errors.
-In such cases, you need to delete domain security policies.
-For example, if you are using Chrome, you could visit `chrome://net-internals/#hsts` and make the following change:
+In such cases,
+you need to delete domain security policies.
+For example, if you are using Chrome, you could visit `chrome://net-internals/#hsts` and make the following change to remove the domain from the list by entering domain name under *Delete domain security policies* and press the Delete button:

 ![image](https://github.com/user-attachments/assets/a8657d53-313e-4b02-ac26-b551273f9277)

+Then, go to chrome://settings/clearBrowserData, tick *only* the box Cached images and files and press click the button Clear data.

 Now you should be able to use `http` protocol to visit the services.